geotrev/undernet/app/docs/javascript.md

 Undernet.start()
 ```

-The above is useful if you need to use 2 or more components on a single page.
-If you only have one, you can target that component script directly:
+The above is useful if you need all the components at once on a single page.
+If you only need one or two, you can target that component script directly:

 ```js
 import Undernet from "undernet" Undernet.Modals.start()
 ```

-[Tree shaking](https://webpack.js.org/guides/tree-shaking/) is also available for more precise dependency control:
+[Tree shaking](https://webpack.js.org/guides/tree-shaking/) is also available for more precise dependency control if you're using a module bundler like Webpack or Rollup:

 ```js
 import { Tooltips } from "undernet"